davidyakobovitch/data_science_standards/readme.md

 - Data Analysis Slide(s):
   - Techniques, Software stack, platforms used
   - Data Dictionary, Feature Engineering
-  - Benchmarked metrics to discover
+  - Benchmarked or baseline metrics to discover
-  - Visualizations of analytics with business context
+  - Visualizations of analytics with business context (Maximum 2 visualizations per slide)
 - Machine Learning Slide(s):
   - Metrics and Scoring with analytics with best scoring models and business context
-  - Describe how metrics are scored to baseline
+  - Describe how metrics are scored to baseline (Model Persistence)
 - Deployment:
-  - How Machine Learning solution will be Deployed
+  - How Machine Learning solution will be Deployed in Production
 - Conclusion Slide:
   - Recommendations and Results with business context
   - Future Research and Analysis
 - Next Steps slide:
-  - Contact, Github URL, Presentation Link, and Call to Action
+  - Contact, Github/Gitlab URL, Presentation Link, and Call to Action
  Appendix:
   - Works Cited and Media Resources